-Assuming that you do decide to hire an attorney I would recommend that you begin to collect and organize any paperwork that you can that may be relevant in your divorce case.
+Assuming that you decide to hire an attorney, I recommend that you begin to collect and organize any paperwork that you can that may be relevant in your divorce case.

-Bank documents, house documents, taxes, etc. will all be reconciled during your divorce and negotiated upon as far as dividing equity and the contents of any financial accounts.
-By organizing these papers early on in the process you are saving yourself and your attorney time and effort down the line.
+Bank documents, house documents, taxes, etc., will all be reconciled during your divorce and negotiated upon dividing equity and the contents of any financial accounts.
+By organizing these papers early on in the process, you are saving yourself and your attorney time and effort down the line.

 Your response to their Original Petition

-As the responding party, you are known as the “Respondent” just as your spouse is the “Petitioner” based on their having filed the Petition to begin the divorce.
-The Respondent files an Original Answer which is a short and sweet document that basically alerts the court to your being an active party in the case.
+As the responding party, you are known as the "Respondent" just as your spouse is the "Petitioner" based on their having filed the Petition to begin the divorce.
+The Respondent files an Original Answer, a short and sweet document that alerts the court to be an active part of the case.

-If your spouse has hired an attorney the paperwork can be filed with the court and then e-mailed, faxed or mailed to the attorney’s office.
-From there you and your spouse (through your attorneys) can discuss any issues that may require a temporary orders hearing to manage such as payment of bills, child visitation and child support during the divorce.
-If an agreement can be reached then no temporary orders hearing is required.
+If your spouse has hired an attorney, the paperwork can be filed with the court and then e-mailed, faxed, or mailed to the attorney's office.
+From there, you and your spouse (through your attorneys) can discuss any issues that may require a temporary order hearing to manage, such as payment of bills, child visitation, and child support during the divorce.
+If an agreement can be reached, no temporary orders hearing is required.